deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `address`: The IP address for the Ray cluster.
 If set to `None`, a local Ray instance is started.
 - `kwargs`: Optional parameters for initializing Ray.
-- `serve_detached`: Optional parameters for initializing Ray Serve with the `detached` option.
+- `serve_detached`: Optional parameter for initializing Ray Serve with the `detached` option.

 <a id="ray.RayPipeline.load_from_yaml"></a>